ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 visual volumetric video-based coding atlas sub-bitstream: extracted sub-bitstream from the V3C bitstream containing whole or portion of an atlas bitstream.

-visual volumetric video-based coding video sub-bitstream: extracted sub-bitstream from the V3C bitstream containing whole or portion of an video bitstream.
+visual volumetric video-based coding video sub-bitstream: extracted sub-bitstream from the V3C bitstream containing whole or portion of a video bitstream.

 visual volumetric video-based coding component: atlas, occupancy, geometry, or attribute of a particular type that is associated with a V3C volumetric content representation.

 visual volumetric video-based coding  parameter set: syntax structure containing syntax elements that apply to zero or more entire CVSs and may be referred to by syntax elements found in the V3C unit header

 volumetric frame: set of 3D points specified by their cartesian coordinates and zero or more corresponding sets of attributes at a particular time instance.

-### Definitions Specific to This Memo

-Placeholder

 ## Abbreviations